Vangmay/hephAIstus/Blog/notes.md

   - Support common operations like safe file access, clamping
   - For Example, we might want to prevent the agent from calling rm rf
   - We might want to prevent the agent from accessing files not in the current direction (Going to ../)

+Thanks for reading!
+Hope you enjoyed the friendly vibe. 🙌